gabriele-inghirami/get_number_of_collisions_in_smash_or_urqmd/README.md

 ## Purpose:

-This progam reads the hadron data in the smash collision files, extracts the time and the type of collisions and saves a histogram on a file.
+This progam reads the hadron data in the SMASH or UrQMD collision files, extracts the time and the type of collisions and saves a histogram on a file.
-The program automatically detects if the file is a .f15 urqmd or an oscar2013 smash collision file.
+The program automatically detects if the file is a .f15 UrQMD or an oscar2013 SMASH collision file.

 ## Syntax: